amyasnikov/validity/docs/entities/results_and_reports.md

 # Test Results

-Test Results are produced by Validity as a result of [Run Compliance Tests](scripts.md#run-compliance-tests) script execution.
+Test Results are produced by Validity as a result of [Run Tests](scripts.md#run-tests) script execution.

 One Test Result represents the execution of one Compliance Test against one Device.

 Old Test Results are the subject for auto-deletion.
-See [Settings](../plugin_settings.md#store_last_results) for details.
+See [Settings](../installation/plugin_settings.md#store_reports) for details.

 ## Fields